 When discussing vision problems after stroke, it’s important to acknowledge that your eyes are not broken.
 Instead, the eye-brain connection has sustained damage and requires attention.

 This article will discuss the causes and rehabilitation methods for vision problems after a stroke.
+Use the links below to jump straight to any section:

 What Causes Vision Problems After Stroke?